FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-template.md

 ***Important Note:*** It is a good practice to utilise JavaScript's conditional operator (`?`) when accessing nested values inside say `msg.payload`.

-On first first, `msg.payload` may be `null` or `undefined`, and trying to access a nested value will throw an error.
+On first load, `msg.payload` may be `null` or `undefined`, and trying to access a nested value will throw an error.
 Using the operator, `msg.payload?.nested?.value` will not throw an error if `msg.payload` is `null` or `undefined`, whereas `msg.payload.nested.value` will.

 ### Built-in Functions